Edgar-M123/GeminiAPICompetition/README.md

 3. run `npx expo run:android --device`, and select the device of your choice (can be Android Studio emulator or a phone connected via USB.
 4. The app should build and open on your device!

-Once you're in the app, press on the login button and log into your google account.
+Once you're in the app, press on the login button and log into your Google account.

+You're in the app once you see the Welcome! screen.

 ### Features to test